Pixel Code

 For Prophet Muhammad S.A.W’s habit of constant smiling, His one of the names was Ad-Dhahaak – the one who constantly smiles.

-Friends: Our religion, as said earlier, encourages us to smile.
+Friends: Our religion, as said earlier, encourages us to gleam.
 But also meanwhile, forbids us from causing someone to cry and hurting them.
 A Muslim must be so sensitive that he should not comfortably see someone cry but should try utmost to make people happy.
 It was narrated from ‘Abdullah bin ‘Amr that a man came to the Prophet and said:

 “I have come pledging to emigrate (Hijrah), and I have left my parents weeping.”
 He S.A.W said: “Go back to them, and make them smile as you made them weep.”(Sunan an-Nasa’i)